problaze20/Hexor-Utility/README.md

 - Use <kbd>Cmd + P</kbd> to pick colors from your screen.
 - Adjust colors precisely with the RGB slider.
 - Compatible with Intel and Apple Silicon Macs.
-- Supports multiple color formats: HEX, HSL, LCH, LAB and CMYK.
+- Supports multiple color formats: HEX, HSL, HSV, LCH, LAB, CMYK, And XYZ.

 <h2> Shortcuts </h2>